swentel/indieweb/README.md

 - POST/GET action=search, preview: search and preview url

 Want to follow Twitter, or Instagram in your reader?
 Checkout granary.io!
+Tip: use html formatting to to get the best context on posts.

 Note: when you configure a feed to cleanup old items, internally we count 5 items more by default.
 The reason is that some feeds use pinned items (e.g. Mastodon) which can come and go and mix up the total visual items on a page.
 Or